zabertech/zaber-examples/examples/self_test_direct_encoder_stage/README.md

 *By Nathan Paolini*

-These are scripts that can be run to allow a Zaber stage with a Direct Encoder (DE) to analyze its own performance.
+These are scripts that can be run to allow a Zaber stage with a direct encoder to analyze its own performance.

 ![accuracy_plot.png](img/accuracy_plot.png)

 ## Hardware Requirements

-A linear or rotary DE stage.
+A linear or rotary direct encoder stage.

 ## Dependencies / Software Requirements / Prerequisites